 History of the Dane County Youth Governance Program

 At its 2010 annual conference, the Wisconsin Association of County Extension Committees (WACEC) included a break-out session on statewide youth governance initiatives.
-The session focused on a program initiated in Kenosha County in 2006 that appoints youth members to serve on county board standing committees.
+The session focused on a program initiated in Kenosha County by UW Extension in 2006 that appoints youth members to serve on county board standing committees.

 Inspired by the WACEC presentation, several county supervisors on the Dane County Extension Committee and Dane County Youth Commission held discussions both individually and with their respective appointed bodies on the concept of a youth governance model for the Dane County Board, and the programmatic linkages that could be created between the County Extension and Human Services Departments.
 The timeline to develop the program occurred in the following manner: